Jump to:

 • Autonomic dysfunction (e.g. orthostatic hypotension)

-• Drugs causing toxic neuropathies can lead to other systemic manifestations such as fatigue, anemia, renal failure, gastrointestinal symptoms, seizures, and cognitive changes.
+• Other systemic manifestations associated with toxic neuropathies may include fatigue, anemia, renal failure, gastrointestinal symptoms, seizures, and cognitive changes.

 Physical examination